mayarom/Ex1-OOP/README.md

 - replace(int start, int end, String str): Replaces the characters from the given start index to the given end index with the given string in the string builder.
 - append(String str): Appends the given string to the string builder.
 - undo(): Undoes the last operation on the string builder.
+-  UpdateMembers(): update the member kisr to the new string.

 # Other Classes
 # UndoableStringBuilder